-Even if you aren’t one for planning in advance, we hope our ultimate guide for top things to do in Antigua has been helpful!
+Even if you aren’t one for planning in advance, we hope our ultimate guide for top things to do in Antigua and Barbuda has been helpful!
 Don’t forget to tell us all about your travels to this glorious destination in the comments below and be sure to read our guide to ‘what to know before you travel to Antigua’ for plenty of extra tips and tricks before you jet off on your highly anticipated travel adventures.

 And if you liked this travel guide to what to do in Antigua please tweet, pin, flip or share on Facebook.
 Pins can be found by clicking the share bar on the left.

 READY TO EXPLORE OTHER DESTINATIONS OF THE USA & MORE?
 YOU MIGHT BE INTERESTED IN THESE RECENT POSTS, RELATED ARTICLES, DESTINATION GUIDES & POPULAR POSTS: